Skip to main content

 How AMP Pages Influence Your Off-Page SEO Strategy: A Technical SEO Perspective

-Before we delve into the nitty-gritty of AMP’s influence on off-page SEO, let’s understand what AMP is.
-Developed by Google, AMP is an open-source HTML framework that provides a straightforward way to create web pages that load fast on mobile devices.
-AMP strips down the HTML to its basic form, removes JavaScript, and allows only streamlined CSS, thereby making pages lightweight and speedier.
+Before diving into how AMP can affect off-page SEO, let’s first understand what it is.
+AMP, developed by Google, is an open-source HTML framework that simplifies web pages for faster loading on mobile devices.
+AMP strips down the HTML to its basic components, removes JavaScript, and restricts the use of CSS to streamlined versions.
+The result is a lightweight page that loads faster, providing a better user experience on mobile devices.

 Increased Page Speed and User Experience